BroadbandForum/usp-test/05-coap.md

 ### Test Metrics

 1. The EUT sends a reply to the CoAP message with an invalid method code.
-2. The EUT's CoAP response uses code `4.05` to indicate an invalid CoAP method.
+2. The EUT CoAP response uses code `4.05` to indicate an invalid CoAP method.

-## 5.6 Failed CoAP Exchange - Invalid Content-Format
+## 5.6 Failed CoAP Exchange - Invalid Content-Format (DEPRECATED)

 ### Purpose